-TCC community; (d) the amount of information known by TCC and Campus Safety; and (e) when it was reported (as incidents reported more than 10 days after the fact will generally not result in a Timely Warning Notice unless the other factors weigh in favor of sending a Notice).
-TCC will without delay, and taking into account the safety of the community, determine the content of the notification and initiation the notification system and follow its Timely Warning Notification procedures upon the confirmation of a serious or continuing threat to students and employees occurring on TCC.
+TCC community; (d) the amount of information known by TCC and Campus Safety; and (e) when it was reported (as incidents reported more than ten days after the fact would generally not result in a Timely Warning Notice unless the other factors weigh in favor of sending a Notice).
+TCC will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system and follow its Timely Warning Notification procedures upon the confirmation of a serious or continuing threat to students and employees occurring on TCC.

-In the event of an ongoing threat, Campus Safety, KGI's Dean of Students, KGI's Title IX Coordinator and/or KGI's Assistant Vice President of Human Resources and Employee Engagement will communicate, via phone or email the extent of the threat and will use the Timely Warning Notice Decision Matrix/Timely Warning Notice Determination Form below in the decision making process to determine whether or not to alert the community.
-The form acts as a guideline for determining a Timely Warning Notice and will be completed immediately, and without delay, to determine if the criteria is present to send a notice.
+In the event of an ongoing threat, Campus Safety, KGI's Senior Director of Student Affairs and Title IX Coordinator, and KGI's Assistant Vice President of Human Resources and Employee Engagement will communicate via phone or email the extent of the threat.
+They will use the Timely Warning Notice Decision Matrix/Timely Warning Notice Determination Form below in the decision-making process to determine whether or not to alert the community.
+The form acts as a guideline for determining a Timely Warning Notice and will be completed immediately and without delay to determine if the criteria are present to send a notice.
 If it is determined that a Timely Warning Notice is necessary, Campus Safety will send the notice to KGI and the rest of TCC.
-Once completed, the form and any and all information related to the decision will be maintained by TCC for a seven-year period.
+Once completed, the form and all information related to the decision will be maintained by TCC for a seven-year period.

 Timely Warning Notices will be distributed in various ways.
-A multi-modal integrated communications system for mass notifications is used to notify students and employees through KGI's website at kgi.edu/ emergency.
-Notification will occur by way of e-mail to all TCC Students and Employees and via the KGI website (kgi.edu/emergency) which is available to students, employees, and the public.
-TCC will initiate the notice by sending the notification email and KGI's Dean of Students, KGI's Title IX Coordinator, and/or KGI's Assistant Vice President of Human Resources and Employee Engagement will contact our Marketing Office to update the emergency website immediately.
+A multi-modal integrated communications system for mass notifications is used to notify students and employees through KGI's website at kgi.edu/emergency.
+Notification will occur by e-mail to all TCC Students and Employees and via the KGI website (kgi.edu/emergency), which is available to students, employees, and the public.
+TCC will initiate the notice by sending the notification email.
+KGI's Senior Director of Student Affairs and Title IX Coordinator and KGI's Assistant Vice President of Human Resources and Employee Engagement will contact our Marketing Office to update the emergency website immediately.
 Attempts will be made to inform the larger community outside of campus through Campus Safety.
-Campus Safety will coordinate measures with local law enforcement and inform them of the on-going emergency.
+Campus Safety will coordinate measures with local law enforcement and inform them of the ongoing emergency.

-KGI's Communication Office will respond to any media inquiries after consulting with Campus Safety, KGI's Dean of Students, KGI's Title IX Coordinator, and/or KGI's Assistant Vice President of Human Resources.
+KGI's Communication Office will respond to any media inquiries after consulting with Campus Safety, KGI's Senior Director of Student Affairs and Title IX Coordinator and KGI's Assistant Vice President of Human Resources and Employee Engagement.